 - Case presentation/peer reviews

-- Required Presentation to the section with evaluation and feedback to the trainee
+- Required presentation to the section with evaluation/feedback to the trainee

 Supervision

-All supervision is conducted following the ASPPB Supervision Guidelines (ASPPB, 2015) and meets the APPIC standard of a minimum of two to three hours per week.
-Fellows meet individually for at least one hour weekly with the Primary Supervisor with a focus on monitoring the progress of all required activities, ethical and best practice skills, setting and tracking professional development goals and mentoring.
-Fellows spend one to two hours per week in individual supervision for direct clinical services with a licensed psychologist.
+All supervision is conducted following the ASPPB Supervision Guidelines (ASPPB, 2015) and meets the APPIC standard of a minimum of 2-3 hours per week.
+Fellows meet individually for at least 1 hour weekly with the Primary Supervisor with a focus on monitoring progress of all required activities, ethical and best practice skills, setting and tracking professional development goals and mentoring.
+Fellows spend 2 hours per week minimum, with a range of 2-6 hours depending on training needs, in individual supervision for direct clinical services with a licensed psychologist.
 Primary and scheduled clinical face-to-face supervision occurs during Fellows’ administrative time.
-Faculty are also available throughout the week as needed via phone, email and unscheduled face-to-face supervision.
-All supervision is more intensive during the first and second rotations with Fellows spending closer to four hours weekly in individual face-to-face supervision.
-As Fellows competence increases and they move toward independent licensure supervision is less intensive.
-Fellows meet weekly for one hour of group supervision where Fellows bring clinical, ethical and professional development questions for discussion with faculty.
+Faculty are also available throughout the week as needed via phone, email, and unscheduled face-to-face supervision.
+All supervision is more intensive during the first and second rotations with Fellows spending closer to a minimum of 4 hours weekly in individual face-to-face supervision.
+As Fellows’ competence increases and they move toward independent licensure, supervision is less intensive.
+Fellows meet weekly for 1 hour of group supervision where Fellows bring clinical, ethical, and professional development questions for discussion with faculty.